 If an employee is not covered by an Award or Enterprise Agreement, then they’re not entitled to the leave loading (unless their employment contract says otherwise).

 Annual leave loading was inherited from the 1970s labour movement, when many industries were accustomed to working overtime hours.
 When workers took annual leave, they were missing out on the opportunity to work overtime and earn extra income.
 As a result, annual leave loading entitlements were introduced to make up for this imbalance.
 Today, this entitlement exists in many Enterprise Agreements and Modern Awards.

 The calculation of annual leave loading is governed by the terms of the relevant Award or Enterprise Agreement.
 That’s why it’s essential you know what Award correctly covers your employees, or if you come under an Enterprise Agreement.

-While most Awards provide for a 17.5% leave loading, there may be a higher entitlement for your industry.
-For example, under the General Retail Industry Award 2010, the leave loading is 17.5% or the relevant weekend penalty rates – whichever is greater, but not both.
+While most Awards provide for a 17.5 per cent leave loading, there may be a higher entitlement for your industry.
+For example, under the General Retail Industry Award 2010, the leave loading is 17.5 per cent or the relevant weekend penalty rates – whichever is greater, but not both.
 You need to consider the provisions of the applicable industrial instrument to understand how the leave loading is applied.